camdenSikes/SCEMD/README.md

 # SCEMD

-This repositort contains implementations of the Earth Mover's Distance graph kernel, and the Spectral Clustering Earth Mover's Distance Graph kernel.
+This repository contains implementations of the Earth Mover's Distance graph kernel, and the Spectral Clustering Earth Mover's Distance Graph kernel.

 /PythonSCEMD contains the current, up to date version, implemented in Python 3.